-The Trustee has an approved Drawdown Process, produced by the Atlas operations team which includes a description of the operational procedures following a drawdown request.
+ł Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 25.1 The Trustee has an approved Drawdown Process, produced by the Atlas operations team which includes a description of the operational procedures following a drawdown request.

-The Drawdown Process is reviewed annually (from 2022) by the ROSC.

-Service levels relating to retirement options are reviewed periodically and included in the quinquennial review of the Framework Agreement between the Trustee and Capita.

-In accordance with the Annual Planner, the Trustee monitors core financial transactions including retirement processing, on a quarterly basis in accordance with the Board and ROSC Annual Planners.

 We obtained and inspected the Drawdown Process and confirmed that it includes a description of operational procedures following a drawdown request.

-We obtained and inspected meeting minutes to confirm that a review of the Drawdown Process has been undertaken by the ROSC in accordance with the Annua Planner.

-Note: The Drawdown Process will be scheduled for annual reviews from 2022 onwards by ROSC.
-We have however obtained confirmation that the Drawdown Process was reviewed by a Trustee during this reporting period.

-We obtained and inspected the Framework Agreement to confirm that service levels in relation to retirement options are included.

-We obtained and inspected quarterly Administration Reports to confirm that service levels in relation to issuing retirement packs and retirement benefit payments are included.
+No exceptions noted 25.2 The Drawdown Process is reviewed annually by the ROSC.
+We obtained and inspected meeting minutes to confirm that a review of the Drawdown Process has been undertaken by the ROSC.
+No exceptions noted 25.3 Service levels relating to retirement options are reviewed periodically and included in the Pension Administration Service Agreement between the Trustee and Capita.
+We obtained and inspected the PASA to confirm that service levels in relation to retirement options are included.
+No exceptions noted 25.4 In accordance with the Annual Planner, the Trustee monitors core financial transactions including retirement processing, on a quarterly basis in accordance with the Board and ROSC Annual We obtained and inspected quarterly Administration Reports to confirm that service levels in relation to issuing retirement packs and retirement benefit payments are included.
+No exceptions noted Planners.
 We obtained and inspected meeting minutes to confirm that Administration Reports have been reviewed by the Trustee and include retirement processing.
+No exceptions noted

-26. Trustee Board ensures that transaction errors are identified and rectified in accordance with a documented procedure.
+Control Objective 26: The Trustee Board ensures that transaction errors are identified and rectified in accordance with a documented procedure.